opencog/opencog/opencog/openpsi/README.md

     the proceedures described below.
 It is implemented [here](main.scm).

 2. choose action-selector:
-  * If you have defined an action selector then it will be used; else the default action selector is used.
+  * If you have defined an action selector, then it will be used; else the default action selector is used.
 See function `(psi-select-rules)` [here](main.scm).

   * Only one action-selector is used in each step, for all demands.
-See `psi-add-action-selector` and `psi-action-selector-set!` [here](action-selector.scm) for adding and setting your an action-selector.
+See `psi-add-action-selector` and `psi-action-selector-set!` [here](action-selector.scm) for adding and setting your own action-selector.

 3. default action selector:
   * Most-weighted-satisfiable psi-rules of each demand are filtered out.
 If